usk907/playstore-trend-agent/README.md

 - No API keys or secrets are committed
 - No `.pyc` or cache files are tracked
 - Designed for reproducibility, stability, and evaluation clarity
+## The assignment did not specify repository visibility, so I have kept it public with all secrets removed for transparency and ease of evaluation.